Ashley Jackson, Harp & Anna Urrey, Flute

 Anna Urrey, Flute

-WHCO's resident harpist and principal flutist perform a delightfully dreamy afternoon of French classics alongside imaginative arrangements of piano works by Debussy and Ravel.
+WHCO's resident harpist and principal flutist perform a delightfully dreamy afternoon of French classics alongside imaginative arrangements of piano works by Debussy and Ravel, joined by guest cellist Caleb van der Swaagh.
 Free.
-Children Welcome!
+Young listerners welcome.

 Damase: Sonata for Flute and Harp